-You have today to uncover the delights of Copenhagen on your own, perhaps marveling at the castles of North Zealand on an optional tour that takes you inside the historic halls of Kronborg Castle.
+You have today to uncover the delights of Copenhagen on your own.
 If you opt to explore on your own, don't miss a stroll down the city’s famed Strøget, one of the longest pedestrian streets in the world, or rent a bicycle and join the many locals who use two wheels to get around.
 Later, celebrate your Baltic journey with your fellow expeditioners at a Farewell Drink and Dinner.

 Fly home from Copenhagen, or spend more time here with a post-trip extension